 CountTheNumberOfObjects = 0

-# and later on … CountTheNumberofObjects = CountTheNumberOfObjects + 1 # Two different variables!!!
+# and later on … CountTheNumberofObjects = CountTheNumberOfObjects + 1 # Two different variables due to capital vs. lowercase “O” in “Of”!!!

 Most programmers will miss the differences in the names and be highly surprised by the fact that CountTheNumberOfObjects will retain its initialized value, usually 0.